 When I was a little girl, Jesus and Easter didn’t make much difference to me.
-What I remember most was the annual trip to Gayfer’s to shop for my Easter dress.
+What I remember most was the annual trip to Gayfers for my Easter dress.
 Of course, the basket and candy we’d find on Easter morning, as well as the egg hunt put on by Daddy in the back yard—those ranked high on my list.

 I love spring—it’s my favorite; the flowers and trees, the weather, longer days and being outside.
 Now, I have a better understanding of Easter and how Jesus’ extraordinary sacrifice impacts my life.

 It was on a springtime trip to the beach—I was 17—when I was introduced to Jesus through a chance encounter with Jesus freaks. https://en.wikipedia.org/wiki/Jesus_movement I was walking with friends when I saw the strange band of people.
 What struck me is how openly they talked about God and the Bible.
-I thought they were sacriligous.
-I’d never heard God mentioned outside of church, but they seemed sincere and that made me interested.
+I thought they were sacrilegious.
+I’d never heard God mentioned outside of church, but they seemed sincere and I was interested.

 After my spring beach trip, I attended regular meetings with those Jesus people.
 On weekend nights we’d gather in an old house in Mobile, the Koinonia House.
 We’d sit on the floor and sing along with an acoustic guitar and all manner of voices.
-What a strange looking bunch of people, but I relished my time there— I learned Scripture songs that taught me about Jesus.
-I had such a feeling of peace and joy.
+What a strange looking bunch of people, but I relished my time there.
+I learned Scripture songs and had such a feeling of peace and joy.

 I’d gone to church regularly all my life.
 I loved the beautiful historic Presbyterian church we attended.
-I would sit in the sanctuary and stare at the designs in the colorful stained glass windows.
+I’d sit in my pew and stare at the designs in the colorful stained glass windows.
 I sang as loud as my little voice would let me, from the choir loft, near the magnificent pipe organ.
-I was in the junior choir for years and had all the annual awards to prove it.
+I was in the junior choir for years and had all the awards to prove it.

 An empty feeling inside plus all my questions about God piqued my interest as I watched the Jesus freaks on the beach.